Ltyentye Apurte Community: Governance

 The community is governed by a Community Government Council which runs the health service (with dialysis room) and some other facilities.
 The community contains a Catholic primary/senior school, police station, airstrip and Catholic Church.
 Since 1 July 2008, the MacDonnell Shire is the responsible local government for the area.

 Sport

-Australian rules football is popular in the community, with matches played at the Santa Teresa Oval which was resurfaced from sand loam to grass in 2021 through a project in partnership with the AFL's Melbourne Football Club Red and Blue Foundation.
+Australian rules football is popular there, with matches played at the Santa Teresa Local Stadium which was resurfaced from sand loam to grass in 2021 through a project in partnership with the AFL's Melbourne Football Club Red and Blue Foundation.

 Awards

-In 2019, Ltyentye Apurte Community won the Australian Tidy Town Awards competition and is named Australian most sustainable Community.
+In 2019, Ltyentye Apurte won the Australian Tidy Town Awards competition and is named Australian most sustainable Community.